althonos/pyfamsa/README.md

 ## 🔧 Installing

-pyfamsa can be installed directly from [PyPI](https://pypi.org/project/pyfamsa/), which hosts some pre-built wheels for the x86-64 architecture (Linux/OSX) and the Aarch64 architecture (Linux only), as well as the code required to compile from source with Cython:
+PyFAMSA can be installed directly from [PyPI](https://pypi.org/project/pyfamsa/), which hosts some pre-built wheels for the x86-64 architecture (Linux/OSX) and the Aarch64 architecture (Linux only), as well as the code required to compile from source with Cython: